segarciat/TLPI/ch11-System-Limit-and-Options/01-sysconf-limits/README.md

 ## Solution

-When run on my Windows WSL 2 environment, the values are:
+When run on my Ubuntu 24 Linux 6.11 system, I see the values:

 ```
 _SC_ARG_MAX:         2097152